tsx0314/tp/docs/UserGuide.md

 ### Listing all food products

 `list` - List all food products available in the tracker.
+* Maximum number of food products in the list is 9999.
 * Any extraneous parameters input after the command `list` will be ignored.

   (e.g. `list 123 abcde` will still work as `list`)